George Catlin: Indigenous gallery

-From 1852 to 1857 he traveled through South and Central America and later returned for further exploration in the Far West.
+From 1852 to 1857, he traveled through South and Central America and later returned for further exploration in the American West Coast.
 The record of these later years is contained in Last Rambles amongst the Indians of the Rocky Mountains and the Andes (1868) and My Life among the Indians (ed. by N. G. Humphreys, 1909).
 Paintings of his Spanish American Indians are published.

 In 1872, Catlin traveled to Washington, D.C. at the invitation of Joseph Henry, the first secretary of the Smithsonian.
-Until his death later that year in Jersey City, New Jersey, Catlin worked in a studio in the Smithsonian "Castle".
-In 1879 Harrison's widow donated the original Indian Gallery, more than 500 works, along with related artifacts, to the Smithsonian.
+Until his death later that year in Jersey City, New Jersey, Catlin worked in a studio at the Smithsonian Institution's "Castle".
+In 1879, Harrison's widow donated his original Indian Gallery, more than 500 works, along with related artifacts, to the Smithsonian.

 The nearly complete surviving set of Catlin's first Indian Gallery, painted in the 1830s, is now part of the Smithsonian American Art Museum's collection.
 The associated Catlin artifacts are in the collections of the Department of Anthropology, National Museum of Natural History, Smithsonian.
-Some 700 sketches are held by the American Museum of Natural History, New York City.
+Some 700 sketches are held by the American Museum of Natural History in New York City.
 Some artifacts from Catlin are in the University of Pennsylvania Museum of Archaeology and Anthropology collections.
-The Huntington Library in San Marino, California also holds 239 of Catlin's illustrations of both North and South American Indians, as well as other illustrative and manuscript material by Catlin.
+The Huntington Library in San Marino, California also holds 239 of Catlin's illustrations of both North and South American Indians, and other illustrative and manuscript material by Catlin.

 The accuracy of some of Catlin's observations has been questioned.
 He claimed to be the first white man to see the Minnesota pipestone quarries, and pipestone was named catlinite.
 Catlin exaggerated various features of the site, and his boastful account of his visit aroused his critics, who disputed his claim of being the first white man to investigate the quarry.
 Previous recorded white visitors include the Groselliers and Radisson, Father Louis Hennepin, Baron de Lahontan, and others.
 Lewis and Clark noted the pipestone quarry in their journals in 1805.
 The fur trader Philander Prescott had written another account of the area in 1831.

 Later works

+After the sale of Catlin's Indian Gallery was rebuffed by the U.S. Congress in May 1838, Catlin felt he could find a more receptive audience in Europe and moved his family to England in November 1839, then to Paris in 1845, and eventually lived in some obscurity in Ostend.